trondhindenes/Kubelini/README.md

 4. Ip-based communication between apiserver and kubelets: Kubelini explicitly sets the `--kubelet-preferred-address` flag to InternalIP, making sure that apiserver doesn't try and resolve the hostname of nodes when communicating with them.
 This should increase the robustness of commands like `kubectl log` and `kubectl exec`.
 5. Doesn't assume GCE.
 You can run Kubelini anywhere.
 The only opinionated piece is the s3 bucket used for exchanging files.

+### Cloud support
+Kubernetes has a special setting, `cloud-provider` which is required in some cases, such as when using the `cluster-autoscaler` for scaling a cluster up and down dynamically.
+Unfortunately cloud-provider flag not well documented, but kubelini makes a best-effort attempt of supporting it thru the `kubelet_cloud_provider`/`apiserver_cloud_provider` variables.
+Make sure your nodes are set up with roles providing sufficient permissions if using it.

+Also note that when the cloud-provider flag is used with AWS, cluster nodes will no longer use `inventory_hostname` for node names, but the AWS-generated "internal dns name" instead.
+Kubelini will by default inject the node label `ansible/inventory-hostname` containing the value of `inventory_hostname`.

 ### Things you need to do after running site.yml
 Nothing, you should end up with a fully functioning Kubernetes cluster.
 You can test stuff for example by running (on the same master node as above):
 `kubectl run netutils --image=trondhindenes/netutils -t -i`